-Fundamental principles of chemistry for majors in the sciences, health sciences, and engineering; topics include measurements, fundamental properties of matter, states of matter, chemical reactions, chemical stoichiometry, periodicity of elemental properties, atomic structure, chemical bonding, molecular structure, solutions, properties of gases, and an introduction to thermodynamics and descriptive chemistry.
+THECB CIP 40.0501.5403 \Core Curriculum (Life & Physical Sciences) Fundamental principles of chemistry for majors in the sciences, health sciences, and engineering; topics include measurements, fundamental properties of matter, states of matter, chemical reactions, chemical stoichiometry, periodicity of elemental properties, atomic structure, chemical bonding, molecular structure, solutions, properties of gases, and an introduction to thermodynamics and descriptive chemistry.
 Basic laboratory experiments supporting theoretical principles presented in lecture and introduction of the scientific method, experimental design, data collection and analysis, and preparation of laboratory reports.
 This course is designed for science majors including pre-med, pre-pharmacy and pre-engineering.
+Must be taken concurrently with a laboratory section.
 Prerequisite: High school chemistry is strongly recommended.